erszcz/msc-thesis/dfly-multiboot.md

 boot process from the OS programmer point of view.

+# DragonFly BSD and GRUB

+The focus of this paper is to describe all changes necessary to the DragonFly BSD kernel and the GRUB bootloader to make both interoperate as described in the Multiboot specification.
+In other words, all the changes necessary to make GRUB load and boot DragonFly BSD using the Multiboot protocol.
+This might lead to the question -- can GRUB boot DragonFly BSD using any other protocol?
+It turns out that it can.

+## State of the Art

+TODO: chainloading

 <a name="dfly-x86" />

-# DragonFly BSD and GRUB on x86
+## DragonFly BSD and GRUB on x86

-The focus of this paper is to describe changes necessary to the DragonFly BSD operating system kernel to make it adhere to the Multiboot Specification.

 TODO: declare why grub can't read disklabel

 The other aim of the paper is the description of enabling GRUB to read the custom DragonFly BSD partition table -- `disklabel64`.

-## How does GRUB identify the kernel image?
+### How does GRUB identify the kernel image?

 TODO: describe embedding the multiboot header, linker script, asm declarations

-### Embedding the Multiboot header
+#### Embedding the Multiboot header

-### Modifying the linker script
+#### Modifying the linker script

-## Booting the 32 bit kernel
+### Booting the 32 bit kernel

 In case of the x86 variant of DFly (DragonFly BSD) the solution is straightforward.